Partnerships with Indian tribes and nations in Arizona

 Regions Affiliated With Tribes

-- Coconino including Havasupai Tribe, Hopi Tribe & Kaibab Band of Paiute Indians
+- Coconino including Havasupai Tribe, Hopi Tribe and Kaibab Band of Paiute Indians

 - Gila including Tonto Apache Tribe